fluentnumbers/obsidian-quartz/content/ML/LLM/tokenization.md

 ## Note
 - Embeddings aim to obtain a low dimensional representation of the original data in a continuous vector space, while preserving most of the essential information
-- Tokenization is a substep of the embedding process, but often these are seen as synonyms
+- Tokenization is a substep of the embedding process, distinct, but connected
 - Tokenizer is an object separate from an [[LLM]] model, a *preprocessing* stage that requires an (independent) multi-language training set
 	- more training data in a particular language fed into tokenizer results in denser sequences, which is beneficial for the [[attention]] mechanism with limited context length
 - After training a tokenizer once, it is used for encoding and decoding
 ![[Pasted image 20240830121005.png|350]]
 - Online tokenizer to play with: [Tiktokenizer](https://tiktokenizer.vercel.app/) or [The Tokenizer Playground](https://huggingface.co/spaces/Xenova/the-tokenizer-playground)
 - Feeding raw bytes of each character (UTF-8) into [[LLM]] would make the process *tokenization-free*, but it would stretch the [[attention]] over much longer number of tokens, and make it prohibitively expensive, that's why we resort to [[byte pair encoding]]
+- Embeddings generally take more space than the original data, which creates a large storage footprint of [[vector database|vector databases]]

 ## Evolution of embeddings
 - See [[Evolution of embeddings]]